-2.5.3 Wytch Farm Pipelines Risk
+2.5.5 Wytch Farm Pipelines Risk

 The HSE & EA both oversee the operation of the pipeline network at Wytch Farm.
-In particular the Pipeline Safety Regulations 1996 or PSR ensures that all Major Accident Hazard Pipelines (this includes our crude lines) are well managed and that each operator maintains a Major Accident Prevention Document or MAPD.
+The Pipeline Safety Regulations 1996 or PSR ensures that all Major Accident Hazard Pipelines (this includes their crude lines) are well managed, and that each operator maintains a Major Accident Prevention Document or MAPD.
 This ensures that the pipelines are operated and maintained in a safe condition.
 Perenco have an Integrated Integrity Management system that monitors the condition of each pipeline and programmes maintenance and repairs to unsure their long term integrity.